Keous/Keous/README.md

 # Keous

 Keous uses AI to mitigate media bias.
 This is the code for the AI which runs Keous.
-This code is 100% opensource, and it used to power our website [keous.ai] (https://www.keous.ai).
+This code is 100% opensource, and it used to power our website [keous.ai](https://www.keous.ai).

-You can view our research paper at [keous.ai/paper] (https://www.keous.ai/paper).
+You can view our research paper at [keous.ai/paper](https://www.keous.ai/paper).

 There are 4 main files in the root directory: